European-Unified-ID/EUID-docs/docs/guides/integration-options-private-operator.md

 To get started as a Private Operator, follow these steps:

 1. Request access to EUID by filling out the form on the [Request Access](/request-access) page.
-2. Decide which implementation option you want to use.

    For details about available options, see [Hosting Options for Private Operators](#hosting-options-for-private-operators).
 3. If you're using an SDK, download the SDK.
 Refer to the applicable SDK guide.